eu-cdse/documentation/APIs/STAC.md

 ##### Search Items by datetime

-Attribute `datetime` will list all products within specified time interval.
+Attribute `datetime` will list all products within a specified time interval.

 To search for items within specified datetime: